Christmas in Barcelona by JetSettingFools.com

 Meeting Santa in Barcelona at Christmas, Spain

-One of the best things about traveling is learning about other culture’s unique traditions.
-What we discovered is that Barcelona Christmas traditions are strongly connected with the history of the city and it’s people…and unlike anywhere else.
+One of the amazing things about traveling is learning about other people’s unique culture.
+What we discovered is that Barcelona traditions at Christmas are strongly connected with the history of the city and it’s people…and unlike anywhere else.

-The two notable Christmas traditions in Barcelona that most baffled us the most were the Caganer and El Caga Tio.
+Two notable Christmas traditions in Barcelona that baffled us the most were the Caganer and El Caga Tio.
 Both these Barcelona holiday figures are rooted in fertility, heat and light, but somewhere along the way have taken on an odd twist.

 Barcelona Caganer